 When information is transferred with the consent of the person or their carer, they shall be provided with copies of the information.

 Copies of any information transferred will be filed in the pharmacy and available for access to the persons involved, their carers, or other professionals to provide continuity of care.

 Written or other information will be handled in such a way that unauthorised persons cannot view it, and will only be accessible to staff who have a legitimate need to know in order to provide continuing care.

 Conversations between staff members within the pharmacy concerning customers’ personal matters must be conducted in such a manner that they cannot be easily overheard by other customers, and no conversations will be held in any public place regarding customers’ personal information.

-Whenever information is transferred from one person to another it will always be done in a respectful manner, and only such information as is necessary for ensure good and continuous care will be offered.
+Whenever information is transferred from one person to another it will always be done in a respectful manner, and only such information as is necessary to ensure good and continuous care will be offered.

 This policy does not apply in situations where:

-The safety of the person would be compromised by not disclosing information (in which case the Pharmacist in Charge will seek direction from the appropriate agencies)
+The safety of the person would be compromised by not disclosing information (in which case the Pharmacist in Charge will seek direction from the appropriate agencies).

 The safety of others would be compromised by not disclosing information (in which case it is likely that both the police and those who are endangered may need to be notified).